Sunflower Days returns, with fee and controversy

-Sunflower Days, which in past years has drawn more than 90,000 visitors to a 10-acre sunflower patch on the Pope Farm Conservancy, begins Friday.
+Sunflower Days, which in past years has drawn more than 90,000 visitors to a 10-acre sunflower patch on the Pope Farm Conservancy in the town of Middleton, begins Friday.
 But for the first time in the event’s decade-long history, visitors will be charged admission, which has drawn protests from people connected to the park.

 The Pope Farm Conservancy, at 7440 W. Old Sauk Road, was created after Art and Betty Pope sold part of their farm to the town in 1999.

-With panoramic views of Lake Mendota, the state Capitol and Black Earth Creek valley, it was set aside as a “passive park,” open to non-motorized recreation like hiking, skiing and bird watching and designed to teach visitors about land conservation and agriculture.
+With panoramic views of Lake Mendota, the state Capitol and Black Earth Creek valley, it was set aside as a “passive park,” open to non-motorized recreation such as hiking, skiing and bird watching, and designed to teach visitors about land conservation and agriculture.

 The festival began accidentally in 2007 when a hillside field was planted in sunflowers, and thousands of people began coming to take pictures, have picnics and just gawk at the tall yellow blossoms.

-“They bloomed … and it just took off,” said Betty Pope’s son Dave Zoerb.
+“They bloomed … and it just took off,” said Dave Zoerb, Betty Pope’s son.

 Over the years the event caught on, attracting an estimated 92,000 visitors in 2017.
 That was more than the volunteer organizers could handle, and last year the Friends of Pope Farm Conservancy canceled the event, citing safety and parking concerns.